 Effective corporate governance is necessary to retain the trust of stakeholders and toachieve business success.
 Corporate governance is about commitment to values and ethicalbusiness conduct.
 It is about how an organisation is managed.
 It includes its corporateand other structures its culture policies and the manner in which it deals with variousstakeholders.
 As shareholders across the globe evince keen interest in the practices andperformance of companies corporate governance has emerged at the centre stage of the waythe corporate world functions.
 Corporate governance is vital to enable companies tocompete globally in a sustained manner and let them flourish and grow.

-To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statement:
+To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statement that :

-(i) That in the presentation of the annual accounts for the year ended March 31 2017applicable accounting standards have been followed and that there are no materialdepartures;
+(i) in the presentation of the annual accounts for the year ended March 31 2019applicable accounting standards have been followed and that there are no materialdepartures;

-(iii) That they have taken proper and sufficient care to the best of their knowledge andability for the maintenance of adequate accounting records in accordance with theprovisions of the Companies Act for safeguarding the assets of the Company and forpreventing and detecting fraud and other irregularities;
+(iii) they have taken proper and sufficient care to the best of their knowledge andability for the maintenance of adequate accounting records in accordance with theprovisions of the Companies Act 2013 for safeguarding the assets of the Company and forpreventing and detecting fraud and other irregularities;

-(iv) That the annual accounts have been prepared on a going concern basis.
+(iv) the annual accounts have been prepared on a going concern basis.

-(v) That internal financial controls followed by the Company are adequate and were operatingeffectively
+(v) internal financial controls followed by the Company are adequate and were operatingeffectively

-(vi) That the system to ensure compliance with the provisions of all applicable laws wereadequate and operating effectively
+(vi) the system to ensure compliance with the provisions of all applicable laws wereadequate and operating effectively

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION RESEARCH & DEVELOPMENT AND FOREIGNEXCHANGE EARNINGS AND OUTGO
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION RESEARCH & DEVELOPMENT Conservationof Energy

 Your Company continues to use the latest technologies for improving the productivityand quality of its services.